Skip to Main Content

 What is Information Literacy?

-Information literacy refers to the ability to find information for personal and scholarly work, evaluate information for authority and bias, and integrate information ethically using citation standards of a discipline.
+Information literacy refers to the ability to find information for personal and scholarly work, evaluate information from traditional and AI sources for authority and bias, and integrate information ethically using citation standards of a discipline.

 Or, as the Association of College Research Libraries puts it, information literacy is "the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning" (ACRL 2017).